 – Pros and cons of every competition app.

-– Number of downloads, reviews, and rating.
+– Number of downloads, reviews, and ratings.

 – What do customers like and dislike about those apps.

-– How do these apps market themselves.
+– How to do these apps market themselves.

 – Study social media pages/accounts of the apps.

 Generate interest with crowdfunding

 How can you create an app that people would want to download?
 Building an app starts with determining whether the people are interested in your idea or not.
 One of the most effective ways to judge if people will download your app is to assess if they will pay for it.
 There are many crowdfunding platforms to create a dedicated page explaining your whole idea.
 Use images and videos to elaborate.